rainbowsend/TIE-GCM-PDAF/README.md

   **Example**: `OUTPUT%SAVE_MEMBERS=.true.`

 ### OUTPUT%SAVE_UNCONSTRAINED_ANALYSIS [expert]
-  Write the results of the analysis step before the constraints are applied.
-The constrained quantites are written regardless of this option.
+  Write the results of the analysis step before applying the constraints.
+The constrained quantities are written regardless of this option.

   **Type**: logical